Emer’s practice focuses on property and property-related disputes. She also advises on related professional liability matters.

 In February 2017, acting on her own account, Emer successfully represented Ms Al Amoudi in resisting the Claimants’ application to vary or revoke the substantial costs award made against them, sought on the basis of further evidence allegedly casting doubt on Ms Al Amoudi’s background.
 The application was dismissed in its entirety.

-Emer provides advice and litigation assistance in professional negligence matters arising out of her core areas of practice: property and commercial disputes.
+Emer provides advice and litigation assistance in professional negligence matters arising out of her core areas of practice: property and property-related disputes.

 Emer has particular experience of the following: